 Gluten-Free Pantry Staples at Costco

-Costco is especially helpful for stocking up on everyday gluten-free staples—like flour, baking mixes, pancake mix, and even pasta.
-You’ll also find large bags of rice, quinoa, nut butters, cooking oils, and other pantry items perfect for saving money and cutting down on grocery trips.
+Costco is especially helpful for stocking up on everyday gluten-free staples, like flour, baking mixes, pancake mix, and even pasta.
+You will also find large bags of rice, quinoa, nut butters, cooking oils, and other pantry essentials perfect for saving money and reducing the frequency of grocery trips.

-There are quite a few different types of gluten-free pasta at Costco.
-I have some tips on preparing gluten free pasta and recipes that you can read; here are more yummy Gluten Free Pasta Recipes to try.
+Costco offers a variety of gluten-free pasta options.
+I have some tips on preparing gluten-free pasta and recipes that you can read; here are more yummy Gluten-Free Pasta Recipes to try.

 Check out my list of Gluten-Free Pantry Items at Costco.